 Who: Become a member by purchasing your school or community group membership.
 You will receive a membership number and access to each year’s full problem details and program materials.
 Teams consist of up to seven students and one adult coach.

-When: The 2024 World Finals will be held May 21-24, 2024.
+When: The World Finals are typically held in May.

 Prize: Awards are granted through trophies, plaques, ribbons, medals, and special certificates to teams who earn first, second, and third place at World Finals.